cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/location.md

 > The name of municipalities can change over time (e.g. in the context of municipality mergers).
 The postal code of municipalities is far less subject to change.
 Therefore, it is better to use the `postalCode` field instead of the `addressLocality` field.

-The `addressLocality` is available as both an URL parameter and the advanced query field `address.{language}.addressLocality`.
+The `addressLocality` is available as both a URL parameter and the advanced query field `address.{language}.addressLocality`.

 **Applicable on endpoints**